• Ecommerce

 Google has realized the impact image search has had on consumers, and they have made it easier for customers to become more engaged with photos related to online marketplaces.
 The search engine giant has removed the “View Image” button so that customers can see an image in the context of the webpage it sits on.
 Not only does this make the picture more attractive, but it also makes it a lot more likely for consumers to make their way to the home webpage.
 The goal should always be to steer customers from the image to the ecommerce website.

-3. Keyword and Alt-Text Optimization
+3. Keyword & Alt-Text Optimization

 These days, image related keywords and alternate text are just as relevant as standard SEO for blogs or web copy.
 Alternative text ensures that if an image does not load, customers can see a description of the photo and ultimately decide to click further to see the image.
 The alternative text also helps Google search index bots better understand the image and categorize it accordingly.
 By not attaching keywords to images, your company is wasting a valuable opportunity to show up in crucial searches your consumers are conducting.